stevenalexander/docker-authentication-authorisation/kubernetes-nginx-lua.md

 Steps to create a custom Nginx instance with Lua scripting running on a Kubernetes cluster with a single Pod.

-Serves as a simple example of how to create and publish a custom docker image to
+Serves as a simple example of how to create and publish a custom docker image to the [Google Container Registry](https://cloud.google.com/tools/container-registry/).

 Requires:
 * [Google Cloud](https://cloud.google.com/) account (free trial needs payment details)